sonalparab/test/test.md

 **open**
 `#include <fcntl.h>`
-Adds a file to the file table and returns it file descriptor
+Adds a file to the file table and returns its file descriptor
 If open fails, -1 is returned, extra error information can be found in errno.
 * `errno` is an int variable that can be found in `<errno.h>`, using strerror (in `string.h`) or errno will return a string description of the error
 ```C